ilyakava/kaggle-dr/about.md

 Diabetic Retinopathy (DR) is one of the most significant complications of diabetes and is a leading cause of blindness.
 Early detection and treatment is essential for preventing blindness.
 Ophthalmologists can use a [lens](https://en.wikipedia.org/wiki/Ophthalmoscopy) to look through the dilated pupils of a patient and see the retina at the back of the eyeball, looking for symptoms that indicate changes in blood vessels ([NIH][NIH]).
 At worst this means that new blood vessels are growing (proliferative DR or PDR) and disturbing the retina, otherwise the patient has non-proliferative DR (NPDR).
 For the challenge, there are 5 stages of DR severity that have symptoms (from [here](http://www.icoph.org/downloads/Diabetic-Retinopathy-Scale.pdf)):

 0. non-pathological, no NPDR
-1. Mild NPDR, microanuerisms (red blotches) which are the source of hard exudate (high contrast yellow spots) sometimes in circulate patterns
+1. Mild NPDR, microaneurysms (red blotches) which are the source of hard exudate (high contrast yellow spots) sometimes in circulate patterns
 2. Moderate NPDR.
 "More than just microaneurysms," perhaps cotton wool spots (fuzzy light blotches)
 3. Severe NPDR: IRMA (shunt vessels), venous bleeding in 2+ quadrants, 20+ intra-retinal hemorrhages, no signs PDR
 4. Neovascularization (often vessels with loops or very squiggly vessels), vitreous/preretinal hemorrhage, PDR